web-platform-tests/wpt/README.md

 **NOTE**: The CA should not be installed in any browser profile used outside of tests, since it may be used to generate fake certificates.
-For browsers that use the OS certificate store tests should therefore not be run manually outside a dedicated OS instance (e.g. a VM).
-To avoid this problem use `wpt run`, which disables certifcate checks and therefore doesn't require the root CA to be trusted.
+For browsers that use the OS certificate store, tests should therefore not be run manually outside a dedicated OS instance (e.g. a VM).
+To avoid this problem use `wpt run`, which disables certificate checks and therefore doesn't require the root CA to be trusted.

 Publication